-Other Inflight Generation Offers, being the aggregated Maximum Export Capacity of all other connection offers that utilise the asset being assessed that have been issued to customers but have yet to be accepted;
+Other Inflight Generation Offers, being the aggregated Maximum Export Capacity of all other connection offers that utilise the asset being assessed that have been issued to a Customer but have yet to be accepted;

-Generation Confidence Factor, being a confidence factor representing the likelihood of the Other Inflight Generation Offers being accepted by the customers, and has the value 50%; and
+Generation Confidence Factor, being a confidence factor representing the likelihood of the Other Inflight Generation Offers being accepted by Customers, and has the value 50%; and

-New Generation Connection Capacity, being the requested Maximum Export Capacity of the new connection for which the Curtailment Limit is being calculated.
+New Generation Connection Capacity, being the requested Maximum Export Capacity of the connection for which the Curtailment Limit is being calculated.

-Curtailment Threshold, being the percentage of the Network Asset Demand Capacity or Network Asset Generation Capacity, which, if the Committed Demand Capacity or Committed Generation Capacity exceeds, will determine the number of hours where curtailment may be required, and is set at [95%].
+Curtailment Threshold, being the percentage of the Network Asset Demand Capacity or Network Asset Generation Capacity, which, if exceeded by the Committed Demand Capacity or Committed Generation Capacity, will determine the number of hours where curtailment may be required, and is set at [95%].